 Contributions from the REGWA symposium

-What will the 27th symposium bring?
+What will the 27th Symposium bring?

 At least at these points there is a need for discussion and the need for project partners to come together.

-Nevertheless, the pandemic is a remarkable example of the content and concerns of the REGWA conference: Even the United States admits that the WHO officially warned at the beginning of 2020 of the possibility of a corona outbreak using the usual information channels.
-However, hardly any of the responsible politicians perceived or wanted to admit it or could not understand it.
-The world has slipped in and will face the consequences for many years to come.
-We had that before!
-In the mid-1970s, a group of responsible scientists, the Club of Rome, held up the mirror in a highly remarkable memoir entitled “Limits to Growth”.
-It was warned of the already clearly noticeable consequences of an ever expanding and by no means sustainably operated production of industry and agriculture, of a more than linearly increasing world population and the increasingly excessive demands on the level of prosperity in the developed countries.
-These findings have led to the successful discussion about the sustainability of human activities, and measures have been taken and changes have been made, particularly in Europe.
+Nonetheless, the pandemic represents a remarkable example of the content and concerns of the REGWA conference: Even the USA admitted that the WHO officially warned of the possibility of a corona outbreak at the beginning of 2020 using the usual information channels.
+However, almost none of the responsible politicians perceived or wanted to admit it or could not understand it.
+The world has slipped into it and will face the consequences for many years to come.
+We've had that before!
+In the mid-1970s, a group of responsible scientists, the Club of Rome, held up a mirror to mankind in a highly remarkable memorandum entitled “Limits to Growth”.
+It was warned of the already then clearly noticeable consequences of a continually expanded and by no means sustainable production of industry and agriculture, of a more than linear increase in world population and the increasingly excessive demands on the level of prosperity in developed countries.
+The successful discussion about the sustainability of human activities has resulted from these findings, and measures have been taken and changes achieved in Europe in particular.
 But who could say that this would be enough?
-The problems of acceptance and implementation of the decision of the Paris climate conference alone pose a dilemma.
+The problems of acceptance and implementation of the resolution of the Paris Climate Conference alone represent a dilemma.
 And the ice cap at the North Pole is melting away ...
-The measurable increase in the mean temperature of the atmosphere, the rising sea level and the rising water temperature in the oceans are already pointing in the direction of Droughts and floods, drinking water problems and changes in flora and fauna, and thus also the difficult creation of food.
-How will we deal with migrations caused by this?
-Do we also slide into something here and only ask afterwards how it got there?
+The measurable increase in the mean temperature of the atmosphere, the rising sea level and the rising water temperature in the oceans are already pointing in the direction of Droughts and floods, drinking water problems and changes in flora and fauna and thus also made food creation more difficult.
+How will we deal with the migrations caused by this?
+Are we also sliding into something here and only asking afterwards how it happened?

 Johannes Gulden, Thomas Luschtinetz and Jochen Lehmann